eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 Updated 12/1/2025.

+Recently, I wrote a post about [approval voting](../approval/){:target="_blank"}, and I would like to go more in depth here about one of its most appealing properties: strategyproofness.
+Which is to say, the property that a voter has one and only one optimal strategy, and that strategy is to vote honestly, with their heart.
+There is no benefit to trying to game the system by misrepresenting one's preferences.

+The question we are trying to answer is: *is approval voting strategyproof?* The short answer is:

 ![well yes, but actually no](/assets/img/wellyesbutactuallyno.jpg)

-Recently, I wrote a post about [approval voting](../approval/){:target="_blank"}, and I would like to go more in depth here about one of its most appealing properties: strategyproofness, which it has under very specific (and arguably unrealistic) conditions.
+Approval voting *is* strategyproof under very specific (and arguably unrealistic) conditions.
 However, I aim to show that by reframing how we think about our voting goals, we can in fact regain strategyproofness from the perspective of an individual voter.

 For this discussion, it's worth being explicit up front about the definition of the voting systems we will be referencing: plurality (our current system, also called PV) and approval voting (AV).